-- Heat the oil in a pot over very low heat Add the onions and cook and stir until they become transparent.
+- Heat the oil in a pot over very low heat Add the onions and cook and stir until they become translucent.
 Add the garlic and cook and stir for a minute.
 Add the olives and capers, followed by the oregano and mix.
 Cook for a minute

 - Add the eggplant flesh (reserve the peels).
 Mix well.

 - Cover and simmer over low heat for 10 minutes.